BuvinJT/distbuilder/docs/QuickStart.md

 (Don't miss the period at the end!)

+Or, if that doesn't work for some reason, try:

+	python -m pip install .

+Or

+	sudo python -m pip install .

-Or, alternatively, if you don't have pip installed for some reason:
+Finally, if you don't have pip installed for some reason, try this:

 	python setup.py install

 #### To use: